Isaiah 45:7 and Amos 3:6

 Second, the context of the verse is speaking of natural phenomena.

 "I am the Lord, and there is no other; Besides Me there is no God.
 I will gird you, though you have not known Me; 6That men may know from the rising to the setting of the sun That there is no one besides Me.
 I am the Lord, and there is no other, 7The One forming light and creating darkness, Causing well-being and creating calamity; I am the Lord who does all these," (Isaiah 45:5-7).

-Notice that the context of the verse is dealing with who God is, that it is God who speaks of natural phenomena (sun, light, dark), and it is God who is able to cause "well-being" as well as "calamity."
+Notice that the context of the verse is dealing with who God is and that it is God who speaks of natural phenomena (sun, light, dark) and that it is God who is able to cause "well-being" as well as "calamity."
 Contextually, this verse is dealing with natural disasters and human comfort issues.
-It is not speaking of moral evil; rather, it is dealing with calamity, distress, etc. This is consistent with other scriptures.
+It is not speaking of moral evil.
+Rather, it is dealing with calamity, distress, etc. This is consistent with other Scriptures.
 For example,

 Of course, this raises other questions of why God would do such a thing, which I won't cover here.
 But, we can trust that whatever God does is just and is used for teaching, guiding, and disciplining His people.

 Third, there are other verses that clearly show that God is pure and that He cannot approve of evil.